State capitols reassess safety after violence at US Capitol

 JEFFERSON CITY, Mo.
-(AP) — The insurrection by supporters of President Donald Trump at the U.S. Capitol this week has prompted governors and state lawmakers to reassess security at their own capitol buildings as they gather amid a pandemic for legislative sessions and inaugural ceremonies.
+(AP) — The insurrection by supporters of President Donald Trump at the U.S. Capitol this week has prompted governors and lawmakers in several states to heighten security at their own capitol buildings as they gather amid a pandemic for legislative sessions and inaugural ceremonies.

 Like the U.S. Capitol, statehouses are regular targets for demonstrations.
 Many already have armed security personnel and metal detectors that screen visitors.